 The student will begin by stating either orally or in writing to the instructor that the grade in question is either inaccurate, unfair or both and include the justification for appeal.
 If the student and the instructor cannot successfully resolve the student's concern, the student may then contact the Chair of that instructor's division or program.
 The student shall appeal to the Division Chair by submitting the appropriate form stating his/her concern regarding the grade, and describing the prior discussion with the instructor.
-(If the instructor issuing the grade is the Chair of the respective division or program, the student's grade issue.
+(If the instructor issuing the grade is the Chair of the respective division or program, the student may appeal directly to the Dean of Instruction or his/her designee.)
+The Division Chair will review the student's grade issue.
 The Chairperson has the authority to call in the instructor, to ask for the assistance of another CVCC instructor or seek the opinion of an expert in the subject area under review.
 If the student's concern about the grade cannot be successfully resolved at this level, the student may appeal to the Dean of Instruction.
 The instructor also has the right to appeal a decision of the Division Chair to the Dean of Instruction.
 Appeal information must be submitted on the proper form and must contain the following:

-- 1. Name and course number of the grade under appeal. - 2.
-Names of the student and the instructor. - 3.
+- 1. Name and course number of the grade under appeal. - Names of the student and the instructor. - 3.
 The term, day(s) of the week and time of day that the course was taken. - 4.
 A concise description of the student's complaint and narrative explanation of why he/ she thinks that the grade was unfair, inaccurate or both. - 5.
 The date that the student first took the appeal to the instructor. - 6.
 A summary of the result of the student's appeal to the instructor.